-For some time now, I am observing the world around me trying to please everyone and act, as if one can be friends with everyone, fighting for being liked by everyone and more over interjecting in other humans’ communication supposedly aiming to add value… by trying to help everyone.
+For some time now, I am observing the world around me trying to please everyone and act.
+One can be friends with everyone, fighting for being liked by everyone and interjecting in other humans’ communication, aiming to add value… by trying to help everyone.

 - One cannot be liked by everyone, simply because the former does not like the latter in all cases.

-- One cannot please everyone, simply because the former is not pleased by everything that the latter does or says.
+- One cannot please everyone simply because the former is not pleased by everything the latter does.

-- And more over, interjecting in other humans’ communication aiming to add value ends up in most cases considered as an aggression, especially not being asked.
+- And moreover, interjecting in other humans’ communication aiming to add value ends up in most cases considered as aggression, especially not being asked.

-To put all this into perspective, let’s consider the social network giants Twitter and Facebook and your behavior there:
+To put all this into perspective, let’s consider the social network giants Twitter and Facebook and your behaviour there: